Arthur Korf

-Arthur Korf was a decorated WWII veteran in the United States Army who went on to become a successful businessman as a franchise owner of McDonald's restaurants.
-He served during the Battle of the Bulge as a Captain with the 84th Infantry Division under Gen. Alexander R. Bolling.
-He was awarded two Bronze Stars for his valor in battle.
+Arthur Korf (October 8, 1917 – October 22, 2015) was an American soldier.
+He served in World War II in the United States Army, and went on to become a successful businessman as a franchise owner of McDonald's restaurants.
+He served during the Battle of the Bulge as a Captain with the 84th Division under Alexander R. Bolling.
+He was awarded two Bronze Star Medals for his valor in battle.
 After the war, Korf became a successful businessman as an early franchiser of McDonald's, where he eventually served as Chairman of the Franchisee Advisory Board.
-Korf was also a philanthropist, serving on the board of directors of the Barrow Neurological Institute and the St. Joseph's Hospital and Medical Center of Phoenix, AZ.
+Korf was also a philanthropist, serving on the board of directors of the Barrow Neurological Institute and St. Joseph's Hospital and Medical Center in Phoenix, Arizona.

-Early life
+Early life and education

 Arthur Korf was born on October 8, 1917, in Kenosha, Wisconsin, the only child of Lithuanian immigrants David and Rose Korf.
 While growing up in Kenosha, Korf's family helped start the Beth Hillel Temple of Kenosha.
 Korf also assisted with the family business, a women's clothing store named Korf's Sixth Avenue.
 At the age of fifteen, he entered the Culver Military Academy and graduated in 1936 as a second lieutenant in the horse cavalry.